dortania/OpenCore-Multiboot/oc/bootcamp.md

 <extoc></extoc>

-So a neat feature of OpenCore is the ability to avoid the BIOS entirely and use Startup disk solely for multiboot.
-Problem comes in when we try to boot windows and have no way of setting the boot option back to macOS.
+So a neat feature of OpenCore is the ability to avoid the BIOS entirely and use the Startup disk solely for multiboot.
+The problem comes in when we try to boot windows and have no way of setting the boot option back to macOS.
 That's where the BootCamp utilities come in.

 * Note: This guide will not cover the creation of the Windows installer, only the installation of BootCamp drivers.
   * Example of Windows installer creation: [Build a Bootable Windows ISO](https://www.freecodecamp.org/news/how-make-a-windows-10-usb-using-your-mac-build-a-bootable-iso-from-your-macs-terminal/)